infamousjoeg/conjur-policy-demo/README.md

 An example policy structure to be used for testing Role-Based Access Controls and policy as code within CyberArk Conjur for demonstrations and proof of concepts.

-**This policy structure is for Conjur Enterprise Edition v4 ONLY.**

 ## Master Branch Policy

 On the `master` branch is the policy that grants entitlements and members to roles, as well as establishes privilege permits to allow access to secrets using RBAC.
 This policy can be loaded using the Conjur CLI.